 These last two sections are just beginning to appear.

 Basically, this focuses on interface options other than a keyboard and mouse.
 My only experience with gesture-based computing is with the new Kinect for the Xbox; it does take a little time to learn how to use it.
 I believe this type of computing will be able to help a lot of people with different disabilities.
-Here are some links with more information:
+Here are some links to more information:

 Last but not least, the Horizon Project took a look at learning analytics.
 I personally think this is an area that needs a lot of attention.
 Students are falling through the cracks unnecessarily because we have not developed a system which will identify negative trends in a student’s performance in real time.
-The authors point out that there is research and product development in systems that would send an alert when a trigger was activated.
+The authors point out that there are research and product development in systems that would send an alert when a trigger was activated.
 Better analytics can also be used to improve courses.
 Metrics were important when I was in the Air Force, they seem to be less so since I have been out.

 Here is the last set of links to visit: